- Can I present in more than one seminar?

 Don’t panic: more than half of all papers will arrive on the final day.
 It happens every year.
 So the number of papers you have early in the process does not necessarily reflect the final total.
 If you ARE worried about having a low number of submissions, here are some things you can do:

 - Promote your seminar.
 Facebook, Twitter, and other social media are a great way to get people interested in your seminar.

 - Invite scholars.
 Most successful ACLA seminars are a mix of invited papers and blind submissions, so if you know of scholars whose work you’d like to see as part of your seminar, write to them directly.

 - Consider merging.
 If you do not have a minimum of 5 papers submitted to your seminar, you may want to consider a merger with another seminar (keeping in mind that over ½ of submissions that the ACLA receives come in on the final day of submissions).
 To review a list of other seminars submitted, take a look at our master seminar list.
 If you find a seminar with overlapping interests, write the organizers of that seminar and propose a merger.
 If they agree, get in touch with us at firstname.lastname@example.org.

 - And one thing not to do: Don’t accept papers you’re not happy with.
 Accepting paper proposals of poor quality tends to lead to unsatisfying seminars.
 Keep working on the first three steps and you will most likely find some great papers.

-They’ll need to submit their own papers themselves by October 31st.
+They’ll need to submit their own papers themselves by the regular paper submission deadline.
 This actually saves you work and reduces the chance of error.
 We ask that you do not email email@example.com with paper submissions or seminar proposals.
 Only materials submitted directly through the website will be recorded and reviewed.

 Yes!
 You don’t have to, if you don’t want to, though.
 If you do plan to present a paper in your own seminar, remember that you must submit a paper proposal through the system just like everyone else.